ccamel/awesome-ccamel/README.md

 - [nodejumper-org/cosmos-scripts](https://github.com/nodejumper-org/cosmos-scripts) - Useful utils for cosmos chains
 - [notional-labs/cosmosia](https://github.com/notional-labs/cosmosia) - Cosmos Infrastructure Automation
 - [obajay/StateSync-snapshots](https://github.com/obajay/StateSync-snapshots) -
+- [octomation/go-module](https://github.com/octomation/go-module) - 🧩 Template for a typical module written on Go.
 - [oh-my-fish/oh-my-fish](https://github.com/oh-my-fish/oh-my-fish) - The Fish Shell Framework
 - [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer) - A theme for nerds, makes fish even more powerful.
 It's equipped with a hell of a lot of nice functions and key bindings to speed up your workflow.
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,200+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.